MackHalliday/Udemy-Modern-React-Course/README.md

 2. Give a value to the useState function.
 This is the DEFAULT value.
 3. Use the state in some way in our component.
 Use setter function.
 4. When user does something, update the piece of state.
 Causes "rerender".

+## What is an Array Destructuring?

+- useState returns a variable and method to change variable (setting function)